If you’ve heard of being gubbed, chances are that you’ll probably want some of our expert mug betting tips.

 It may not always produce results in our favour, however when looking at it from a risk management viewpoint, it is well worth the effort.

-Punters love living life on the edge, and it is no different when it comes to matched betting.
+Punters love living life on the edge, and it is no different when it comes to doing MBing.

 Fortunately, mug betting allows for a safety net and some peace of mind.

-Remember to sign up to Oddsmonkey for consistent advice on matched betting and the ability to make significantly more money each month.
+Remember to sign up to Oddsmonkey for consistent tips and the ability to make significantly more money each month.
 You can sign up to their free trial here.

 Read next: Can You Run Multiple Bookmaker Accounts?